 (objectives)

-The course of Aesthetics is part of the program in Philosophy (BA level) and is included among the characterising training activities.
 Upon completion of the course students are expected to acquire the basic knowledge of the vocabulary and of the fundamental problems of aesthetics.
 Furthermore The course also aims to provide participants with the acquisition of a method for reading texts of aesthetic concern.
 Students will be able to apply the acquired knowledge to discuss and to develop arguments both in a theoretical and in a historical perspective.
 Students are expected to acquire the following skills: Critical thinking on History of aesthetics; Language and argumentation skills about the topic of the course; Basic capacity to read and analyse texts of aesthetic concern.

 -